 Output:

-How to Upgrade Android Studio to its Latest Version
+How to Upgrade Android Studio to its Latest Release

 1. If you installed Android Studio via the archive tarball, leverage its internal functionality by navigating to Gear (icon) -> Check for Updates.

-2. Alternatively, if you installed Android Studio via Snap, execute the following command to update it to the latest version:
+2. Alternatively, if you installed Android Studio via Snap or Flatpak, execute one of the appropriate commands to update it to the latest version:

 When an update is available, it will automatically start updating; otherwise, it will notify you that no updates are available.